taroxd/RGSS-Taiko/README.md

 ## How To Play ##
 Put your tja and ogg files in the "Song" Folder.
 About tja files, see [taikojiro](http://www.nicovideo.jp/watch/sm5463901) for more details.
-All the tja function is not supported currently.
+All the tja functions are not supported currently.

 Note that:
 * Tja files must be UTF-8 encoded.